 Mark CarewAw bollox to that it sounds like a bloody history lesson, that’s not what the Long Tall Texans are all about, they are a fun band that everyone who knows or knew them has a story about, always funny, such as the time when.. see there we go, but history lesson or not we should get a few facts going before dishing the dirt.

-Roy Williams of Nervous Records remembers well when our heroes were trying to get signed, in typical fuzzy rockabilly folklore style the details are just that, fuzzy, but he does recall a piss-up of monumental proportions at a gig downstairs at the Clarendon organised by a woman unknown who promised free booze for interested parties.
+Roy Williams of Nervous Records remembers well when our heroes were trying to get signed, in typical fuzzy rockabilly folklore style the details are just that, fuzzy, but he does recall a piss-up of monumental proportions at a gig downstairs at the Clarendon organised by a woman unknown who promised free booze for interested parties and some presents for selected people.
 A phone call to Ray Frensham of Northwood records later and the deadly duo were off ‘to have a laugh and milk the free booze for all they were worth’.
 Mission accomplished Roy does not remember getting home.
 He does remember with glee correcting the spelling on schoolteacher Mark Ds letter to him, the wise old sage!

 Not long after and all things were rockin along quite nicely in the Texans camp with their growing legion of fans treated to the release of Sodbusters, a cracker of an album, hard to pigeon hole not psychobilly with not a hint of a graveyard, Zombie or Vampire not rockabilly, but a slap bass driven party album with what would become their trademark mix of all sorts of styles.
 A few other tracks appeared on Raucous and Nervous compilations to keep the Rockin underground hungry for more.
 Anyway it’s getting a bit serious again.